Research Opportunities at Northeastern Illinois University

 Summer Research Programs for Pre-Health and Biomedical Science Students

 Chicago Cancer Health Equities Collaborative (CHEC): The Chicago Cancer Health Equities Collaborative (CHEC) is a partnership between Northeastern Illinois University, Northwestern University and University of Illinois at Chicago and funded by the National Institutes of Health (NIH).
 Each summer, ChicagoCHEC hosts a Research Fellows Program, which is a paid opportunity for students interested in healthcare careers and biomedical research to gain experience for their future careers.
-The deadline for the application is Feb.
-28, 2022.
+The deadline for the application is due in February each year.

 The Summer Undergraduate Research Training (SMART) Program at Baylor College of Medicine: This program was developed to provide frontier-level, biomedical summer research projects for undergraduates in a supportive environment with supplemental educational activities.
-The program offers nine weeks of biomedically related research in a broad range of areas, research and professional development seminars, free GRE prep workshops, career development activities, and designated housing near Baylor College of Medicine (Houston, Texas).
+The program offers nine weeks of biomedically related research in a broad range of areas, free GRE prep workshops, career development activities, research and professional development seminars, and designated housing near Baylor College of Medicine (Houston, Texas).
+The application for the 2024 program will open in October 2023.

 Summer Program for Undergraduate Research (SPUR) at the Medical College of Wisconsin (MCW): The Summer Program for Undergraduate Research (SPUR) has been offered at the Medical College of Wisconsin for over 30 years.
 SPUR hosts roughly 25-30 participants each summer from across the country who gain valuable research experience, refine critical thinking skills, build upon academic and professional networks and are introduced to various disciplines of science.
 Participation in SPUR is intended for students who are currently enrolled at an accredited college or university who intend to pursue scientific-based graduate studies.

-Summer Research Programs for Environmental Science, Ecology or Botany Majors
+Summer Research Programs for students interested in Botany

 Plant Genomics at Michigan State University: Laboratory and computational opportunities are available in the field of plant genomics in this 10-week program.
-Participants receive a $5,250 stipend, housing and meals, and some travel help.
+Participants receive a $6,000 stipend, on-campus housing, meals, and travel support.

 Additional STEM Summer Research Programs